 CAPIF-8 interface between UE and CCF is being introduced by TS 23.122.
 ROF is handling this interface.

-This solution addresses how to collect and manage resource owner permission from the ROF over CAPIF-8 interface
+This solution addresses how to collect and manage permission notifications for resource owner authorization from the ROF over CAPIF-8 interface by subscribe to and unsubscribe from CAPIF events and by receive notifications from the CAPIF core function.